starlightrobotics/vr_picture_gallery_node_js/README.md

-# VR Picture gallery on Node JS
+# VR Picture gallery on Node JS and A Frame

 Automatically generates paintings on walls from the "images" directory, keeping relevant ratios of the images.

+Built-in WASD control, for a virtual tour without a VR headset.

 Create "images" directory and copy any images there _(jpe?g|png|gif)_.